 The Posters and Pitching course is given twice a year.
 Please click below for the course schedule.

-- Powerpoint slides posted on Blackboard
+- PowerPoint slides posted on Brightspace.

 Participants must attend all course sessions to receive a certificate.

 To be admitted to this course, you need to score at least 70 on the Oxford Online Placement Test (click here to make an appointment) or to have an equivalent score on one of the following international test: